What Is Wave-Particle Duality?

 Thomas young experiment clearly certified that “light coming from the two coherent sources interferes and produces maxima and minima depending on the path difference”.

 In other words, the Double Slit Experiment gave evidence that light is a wave.
 Therefore, resulting in the triumph of wave theory over particle theory of light”.

 Light Does Not Need Medium To Propagate

-In wave motion, there is some quantity that changes its value with respect to time and space such that.
-Likewise, in the case of the sound wave, it is a pressure at a point that oscillates as time passes.
+In wave motion, there is some quantity that changes its value with respect to time and space.
+Likewise, in the case of the sound wave, it is the pressure at a point that oscillates as time passes.

 Recommended, Aristotelian Universe – Let’s Go Back In Time